saehuh/Yelp_NLP/README.md

 ## Classification Models
 First, I chose to explore the following multi-class classification algorithms, and used the following metrics for comparison:

-* **Models:** KNN, Decision Tree, Random Forest, Gradient Boosting and Multilayer Perceptron
+* **Models:** KNN, Decision Tree, Random Forest, Gradient Boosting and Multilayer Perceptron, MultinomialNB

 * **Comparison Metrics:** Accuracy, Precision, Recall and F1 Score.
   Below are the results scored in Accuracy:

+  - MultinomialNB: 0.32
   - KNN: 37.0%
   - Decision Tree: 37.7 %
   - Random Forest: 46%
   - Gradient Boosting: 46.8%
   - Multi Layer Perceptron: 47.75%

-* Comparison Metrics

-*
-## Classification into 3 Categories: Positive, Neutral, Negative
+### Classification into 3 Categories: Positive, Neutral, Negative

+The multi-class classification with 5 different ratings didn't perform well.
+So I bucketed the star ratings into 3 groups of Positive, Neutral and Negative to see how the performance improved.
+It had improved a little bit but it seemed like it was struggling to predict negative reviews from looking at the confusion matrix.

+## Regression Models

+* **Models:** Decision Tree, Random Forest, Gradient Boosting

+* **Comparison Metrics:** RSME, MSE
+  Below are the results scored in RSME:
+  - Decision Tree: 1.37
+  - Random Forest: 1.25
+  - Gradient Boosting: 1.19